sutto4/discord-bot/MODERATION_SYSTEM_README.md

    ```
    /setmodlog #moderation-logs
    ```
-   This sets a dedicated channel for moderation actions.
+   This sets a dedicated channel for moderation actions in the database.

 2. **Set General Log Channel** (Alternative):
    ```